InnopolisUni/innofw/docs/Tutorials - start here/002_Uploading_data_and_checkpoints_to_s3.md

-# Uploading data and model checkpoints to s3
+# Uploading Data and Model Checkpoints to Amazon S3
-There are two ways to upload them:
-1. using python script
-2. from cli (command line interface)

-Both optinions will be considered.
+There are two methods for uploading data and model checkpoints to Amazon S3: using the API and the command line interface (CLI).
+Both options will be covered in this tutorial.

-For both uploading data and model using either cli or python script you can omit access_key and secret_key arguments, but they will be asked.
-So you need to specify them anyway.
+When uploading data or a model using either the command line interface (CLI) or an API, you have the option to omit the access_key and secret_key arguments.
+The framework will search for these values in the ~/.aws/credentials and .env files.
+However, if these values are not found, you will be prompted in CLI.

 ## Uploading data
 To upload data you need to have the dataset config file that must be stored in <b>config/datasets</b> folder.
 Here is the example: